ouspg/ouspg-open/README.md

 ### Tue 2016-06-07 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)

  * Coming up, welcome!
+ * Pauli Huttunen (@WhiteEyeDoll) comes to wonder how many clustered virtualization platforms could one person learn about, break and fix in a single summer.

 ## "May" 2016: Open Doors at the OUSPG

 ### Fri 2016-06-03 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)